 Lawrence M Boyd, PhD

 Dr. Boyd is an experienced business leader & entrepreneur, having founded two medical device-focused ventures (OrthoClip LLC and View Medical).
 He has three decades of experience leading product development, engineering and business development efforts for medical devices in orthopaedic and spine surgery.
-He is a prolific inventor, with over 60 issued U.S. patents for medical devices and related procedures.
+He is a prolific inventor, with nearly 70 issued U.S. patents for medical devices and related procedures.

-He is currently Vice President of Product Development for Bioventus Surgical based in Durham, North Carolina.
-Previously he was the Executive Vice President of R&D for Spinal Elements, a medical device firm based in Marietta, Georgia and Carlsbad, California.
+He is currently Chief Product Officer for restor3d based in Durham, North Carolina.
+Previously he was Vice President of Product Development for Biioventus in Durham and the Executive Vice President of R&D for Spinal Elements, a medical device firm based in Marietta, Georgia and Carlsbad, California.
 Prior to that position, Dr. Boyd was a Director for Medtown Ventures, an Atlanta-based venture investing & consulting firm.

 After receiving his BS degree in Mechanical Engineering and MS degree in Bioengineering from Clemson University in 1989, he became product development group leader and engineer at Dow Corning Wright in Arlington, TN.
 During his three years there, he developed implants for use in hands, feet, and knees.
 He then moved on to work for a small start-up company in Memphis that at the time was called Danek Medical (later Sofamor Danek).
 The company's focus was in an emerging arena for medical implants, spinal fusion.
 Dr. Boyd worked in the area of intervertebralbody fusion and artificial disc replacement.